WE ARE STILL IN THIS TOGETHER

-In anticipating this historic measure, the Mayor’s office reached out to civic leaders to help set up this community-based relief fund.
-The committee includes representatives from The Mayor’s office, Berkeley Community Media, Berkeleyside, Berkeley Chamber, Berkeley Merchants United, Visit Berkeley, Downtown Berkeley Association, Telegraph Business Improvement District, Freight and Salvage, Berkeley Repertory Theatre, The David Brower Center, Berkeley Public Schools Fund, Berkeley Property Owners Association, UC Berkeley, and many others.
+With the leadership of the Mayor’s office, civic leaders set up this community-based relief fund.
+The goal and purpose of the Berkeley Relief Fund is to match the $3 million city allocation through community donations.
+The Berkeley Relief Fund committee includes representatives from Berkeley Community Media, Berkeleyside, Berkeley Chamber, Berkeley Merchants United, Visit Berkeley, Downtown Berkeley Association, Telegraph Business Improvement District, Freight and Salvage, Berkeley Repertory Theatre, The David Brower Center, Berkeley Public Schools Fund, Berkeley Property Owners Association, UC Berkeley, and many others.

-The committee is working only on the fundraising part of the BRF program.
-The City of Berkeley will administer grant guidelines and requirements, and application and grant making process.
+The committee has worked diligently on promoting the fundraising efforts of the BRF program.
+The City of Berkeley has managed and distributed grants based on established guidelines and requirements, and application and distribution process.

-The East Bay Community Foundation has generously stepped forward to be the fiscal agent for the City in collecting donations and forwarding them to the City, where they will be maintained in a partitioned dedicated fund, to only be used for grants to small businesses and arts nonprofits, and worker’s rent support.
+East Bay Community Foundation continues to serve as the fiscal agent for the City in collecting donations and forwarding them to the City.
+These funds are maintained in a dedicated account, to only be used for grants to small businesses and arts nonprofits, and residents housing support.

 If you have any questions please reach out the BRF committee at email@example.com.